Sep 7, 2016 9:30:00 AM / by John Duval

 If that sounds like the description of a rare employee, that’s because it is.
 According to Gallup research, only 32% of employees on average fell into this category.
 That means that just under one-third of all employees nationwide go to work with a clear purpose and are motivated to fulfill it every day.

 This group comprises the largest segment of the workforce, based on Gallup’s findings.
 A full 50.8% of the population falls into this category.
 These employees have neither overwhelmingly positive or negative feelings about their work.
 They’re likely to show up to the office and do the least amount of work necessary to skate by without management intervention.
 By Gallup’s definition, workers who are not engaged “are less vigilant, more likely to miss work and change jobs when new opportunities arise.”

 This segment of the workforce poses a risk to any organization's bottom line.
 That's because they don't contribute fully, wasting time and resources.
 They're also more likely to leave for another job when they get frustrated.
 Since over half of workers in any given company likely meet this description, this is the best place to start improvement efforts.
-Spending time and resources on re-engaging these employees is usually a worthwhile investment in productivity.
+Spending time and resources on re-engaging these employees, or at least actively monitoring employee performance, is usually a worthwhile investment in productivity.